adobe/spectrum-css/.github/QUICK-START.md

 <html class="spectrum spectrum--medium spectrum--light"></html>
 ```

-Use the `index.css` files in your project to include component and global styles ([Spectrum and Express contexts](https://github.com/adobe/spectrum-css?tab=readme-ov-file#visual-language), [background theme/colorstop](https://github.com/adobe/spectrum-css?tab=readme-ov-file#themes-colorstops), [platform scaling](https://github.com/adobe/spectrum-css?tab=readme-ov-file#scales), etc.) for the component.
+Use the `index.css` files in your project to include component and global styles ([background theme/colorstop](https://github.com/adobe/spectrum-css?tab=readme-ov-file#themes-colorstops), [platform scaling](https://github.com/adobe/spectrum-css?tab=readme-ov-file#scales), etc.) for the component.
 If you don't need all of the global styles, peek at the docs for [including assets](https://github.com/adobe/spectrum-css?tab=readme-ov-file#including-assets)).
 Use this file by including the stylesheet (plus stylesheets for dependencies) in the `<head>` tag:

 ```html
 <head>